The chancellor promised his June Budget that would be ‘tough but fair’. What's your verdict?

 The income tax threshold will rise to £7,475 from £6,475 from April 2011.
 This rise will effectively only apply to basic rate taxpayers because the basic rate limit will be reduced by £2,500 and National Insurance thresholds will rise.
 The exact figures will be announced in the Autumn.
 In addition the chancellor announced:

 SAVVY TIP: It's widely thought that children's clothes and shoes and food is VAT exempt, but it's not that simple.
-Children's clothes hae to be labelled or sold as such and some larger sizes won't qualify for zero rating.
+Children's clothes have to be labelled or sold as such and some larger sizes won't qualify for zero rating.
 When it comes to food, there's a comical list of foods that are zero rated and those that attract VAT at the full rate (flapjacks are zero rated, muesli bars are not).
-If you want to read more you can find a document listing foods and VAT rates on the HM Revenue & Customs website.

 • Insurance premium tax will rise at the higher rate from 17.5% to 20% and at the standard rate from 5% to 6% from January 4th next year.